gl2748/hobbes-detroit/src/pages/project/google_clocks.md

     type: mediaGrid
   - textColumns:
       - column: >-
-          Hobbes also recognized that our clock faces would need to suit the real world context for Google Smart Displays, which live on end tables in living rooms and on counters in kitchens.
+          Hobbes also recognized that clock faces would need to suit the real world context for Google Smart Displays, which sit on end tables in living rooms and on counters in kitchens.
 The motion design systems that our team created for Google SUMUX were built with the goal of transforming information displays into decor that tells the time.
     type: textArea